Mathes and Nahai Classification

 • Type 5: 1 major and minor segmental pedicles (latissimus dorsi flap)

-These points are illustrated in the diagram below.
+These types are illustrated in the diagram below.

 The number of major and minor pedicles for each muscle is used in the Mathes and Nahai Muscle Flap Classification